 The BRRHT approved the work to remove the front 6 power assemblies to investigate the water leakage on those units.
 The locomotive has a “B” type engine block and unforentally the power assemblies where previously replaced by another source improperly without having the proper lower “o-ring” seal being installed on the heads.
 This caused the water to leak into the engine crankcase and lube oil system.
 The work on #438 consisted of making the necessary corrective repairs to the prime mover, that included installing the proper “B” style head “o-ring” seals and fire rings on the 6 front power assemblies.
 McHugh Locomotive & Equipment had the SW1200hp EMD locomotive #438 repaired and back into service on time as scheduled to provide motive power for the BRRHT tourist trains in late May 2016.

-McHugh Locomotive & Equipment has assisted the Kovalchick Corporation at several of its operations including the historic East Broad Top 3 foot narrow gauge railroad.
+McHugh Locomotive & Equipment over the years assisted the Kovalchick Corporation at several of its industrial operations including the historic East Broad Top 3 foot narrow gauge railroad.